Track down free San Diego County public records today using this streamlined resource.

 It’s beneficial for searchers to know the arrestee’s full name as well as an estimate of where and when they were detained.

-The San Diego County bookings search is offered by the San Diego County Sheriff’s Office (SDCSO) and allows anyone to search for current inmates incarcerated in any of the county detention facilities managed by the SDCSO.2
+The Inmate Search Tool is offered by the San Diego County Sheriff’s Office (SDCSO) and allows anyone to search for current inmates incarcerated in any of the county detention facilities managed by the SDCSO.2

 Individuals can conduct searches of the jail roster by typing the first two letters of an inmate’s first and last name.
 Upon completing the search, users will see a display of an inmate’s entire arrest record including: